Frequently Asked Questions

 We're very much DIY people ourselves, so we can totally relate.

 Doing it yourself is usually cheaper — especially if you don't factor in your time.
-At some point in life, time gets more valuable than money.
-Furthermore, maybe you just want to support small businesses like ours. 😉
+But maybe you just want to support small businesses like ours and help make the service sustainable? 😉

 Who is behind this?

 Wolfgang and Matthias are two programmers from Austria and Germany respectively.
-They worked already together on other projects like building the competition platform for the ACM RecSys Challenge 2019.
+They already worked together at trivago on projects like building the competition platform for the ACM RecSys Challenge 2019.

 I don't see my private commits!